rows/hiring/job descriptions/Product Marketing Manager.md

 * Experienced in writing content in the context of B2B SaaS.
 * Deep understating of bottoms-up SaaS models
 * Proficient in written, oral and visual communication.

+# How-to
+Send the following information to [us](mailto:join@rows.com):
+1. Complete Linkedin link or CV pdf.
+1. Which position you want to apply to and why.
+1. Email, phone contacts.
+1. Also send three (3x) 1-hour slots of availability in the next 3-5 days.